POLS 301 Online - About Online Learning

 - The class will be administered through Canvas, a Los Rios eLearning system.

 - Regular and reliable access to a desktop or laptop computer with internet access is expected.
-The classes are not designed to be worked on exclusivne using small mobile devices, e.g. a smartphone or an iPad or the equivalent.
+This class is not designed to be worked on exclusively using mobile devices, e.g. a smartphone or an iPad or the equivalent.

 - The class website will become available to all enrolled students beginning on the first day of instruction for the semester.

-- A mandatory orientation must be completed by all enrolled students before having access to any additional class materials.
+- A mandatory orientation must be completed online via Canvas by all enrolled students before having access to any additional class materials.

-- Important documents such as the class syllabus, calendar of due dates, assignment descriptions and requirements, grading criteria, etc. can be found on the class website on the first day of class.
+- Important documents such as the class syllabus, calendar of due dates, assignment descriptions and requirements, grading criteria, etc. will be provided within the class website on the first day of instruction for the semester.